pkdone/practical-mongodb-aggregations-book/src/examples/time-series/iot-power-consumption.md

 ## Scenario

 You are monitoring various air-conditioning units running in two buildings on an industrial campus.
 Every 30 seconds, a device in each unit sends the unit's current power consumption reading back to base, which a central database persists.
-You want to analyse this data to see how much energy in kilowatt-hours (kWh) each air-conditioning unit has consumed over the last hour for each device reading received.
-Furthermore, you then want to compute the total energy consumed by all the air-conditioning units combined in each building for every hour.
+You want to analyse this data to see how much energy in kilowatt-hours (kWh) each air-conditioning unit has consumed over the last hour for each reading received.
+Furthermore, you want to compute the total energy consumed by all the air-conditioning units combined in each building for every hour.

 ## Sample Data Population